cpldcpu/SimPad/Toolchain/examples/WS2812_blinky/readme.md

 The implementation can be found [here](../../library/PDK_WS2812.c).

 In cases of issues, please take a look at the readme of the WS2812_light library [here](https://github.com/cpldcpu/light_ws2812).

+**Note**: This example does not work on PFS173 (PDK15) right now due to a bug in SDCC/SDAS that does not assemble SWAPC correctly.
+PFS154 (PDK14) works fine, though.